 How is it possible to have a meaningful discussion with someone who keeps redefining words to suit their own point of view?

-The internet is a wonderful place to have a meaningful exchange of ideas with intelligent people who are willing to discusss different ideas on their merits.
-It is a pity that it is also inhabited by bigotted narrow-minded zealots and dogmatists like Hall of Famer who are incapable of accepting any views which they consider to be unorthodox, unapproved and therefore heretical.
-He seems to think that simply stating that my opinion is wrong is the same as proving that it is wrong.
+The internet is a wonderful place to have a meaningful exchange of ideas with intelligent people who are willing to discuss different ideas on their merits.
+It is a pity that it is also inhabited by bigoted, narrow-minded, anal retentive zealots and dogmatists like Hall of Famer who are incapable of accepting any views which they consider to be unorthodox, unapproved and therefore heretical.
+He seems to think that stating my opinion is wrong is the same as proving that it is wrong.
 Instead of responding to my arguments with counter-arguments which are based on logic he resorts to insults such as the following:

 Your viewpoints are mostly incorrect, inferior and confused.